FAQs for parents, guardians and families

 We process housing contracts in the order we receive them.
 Assignments for new autumn semester students are announced beginning in mid-July.
 We thoroughly and thoughtfully consider each request for roommate preference, visitation pattern, learning community and accommodation.

 To improve the chances of having their requests met, students should complete and return all housing materials promptly.
-New students are assigned 1-, 2-, 3- and 4-person rooms; students who submit their housing contracts in late April or after are generally assigned to 4-person rooms.
+There is limited availability for 1-, 2- and 3-person rooms.
+Most new students are generally assigned to 4-person rooms.

 What amenities are offered in Ohio State’s residence halls?